zulfadlizainal/nr-dimensioning/Part 5 PDSCH/3_DL User Throughput/README.md

 # User DL Throughput

 The objective of this calculation is to estimate DL user throughput for 5G NR based on user location within the cell.
-The estimaation will incorporated the factor of UE number in a cell, its radio conditon, and its activity behaviour.
+The estimation will incorporated the factor of UE number in a cell, its radio conditon, and its activity behaviour.

 ### RE Type for DL and UL